-Food
+3. Food

 Payment may be authorized for applicants who have an emergency need for food.
-However, in the majority of instances, emergency food needs can be met by using Food Stamp benefits, provided the applicant meets the eligibility requirements of the Food Stamp Program.
-If the applicant refuses to accept the Food Stamp Program as a resource to meet his emergency food needs, the application for Emergency Assistance is denied.
+However, in the majority of instances, emergency food needs can be met by using SNAP benefits, provided the applicant meets the eligibility requirements of SNAP.
+If the applicant refuses to accept SNAP as a resource to meet his emergency food needs, the application for Emergency Assistance is denied.

-When the applicant is found eligible for Food Stamp benefits, the Food Stamp application must be processed as soon as possible to prevent or eliminate the emergency.
-If the applicant needs food prior to the receipt of his Food Stamp benefits, the Worker may authorize payment for emergency food if the applicant is otherwise eligible.
+When the applicant is found eligible for SNAP benefits, the SNAP application must be processed as soon as possible to prevent or eliminate the emergency.
+If the applicant needs food prior to the receipt of his SNAP benefits, the Worker may authorize payment for emergency food if the applicant is otherwise eligible.

-When the applicant is ineligible for Food Stamp benefits, for a reason other than failure to meet the residency requirement, the Worker will authorize payment for emergency food provided the applicant is otherwise eligible.
+When the applicant is ineligible for SNAP benefits, for a reason other than failure to meet the residency requirement, the Worker will authorize payment for emergency food, provided the applicant is otherwise eligible.

-When recipients of Food Stamp benefits apply for emergency food, the Worker must carefully evaluate the reason for the request.
-The Worker must determine if the need was created by an unusual or catastrophic event, such as when food which was purchased with Food Stamp benefits is destroyed.
-In this case, the Worker must first evaluate the replacement of Food Stamp benefits.
+When recipients of SNAP benefits apply for emergency food, the Worker must carefully evaluate the reason for the request.
+The Worker must determine if the need was created by an unusual or catastrophic event, such as when food which was purchased with SNAP benefits is destroyed.
+In this case, the Worker must first evaluate the replacement of food purchased with SNAP benefits.
 See Section 21.2.
 If the need was created by the misuse of the benefits, the Worker must determine if an actual emergency need for food exists.

-To determine the amount of payment, the Worker uses the Food Stamp allotments in Chapter 10, Appendix A. Only the maximum monthly allotment based on the AG size is used to determine the daily food allowance.
-Because of the availability of Expedited Services from the Food Stamp Program, payment may only be authorized for a maximum period, not to exceed seven days.
+To determine the amount of payment, the Worker uses the SNAP allotments in Chapter 10, Appendix A. Only the maximum monthly allotment, based on the AG size, is used to determine the daily food allowance.
+Because of the availability of Expedited Services from SNAP, payment may only be authorized for a maximum period, not to exceed 7 days.

-EXAMPLE: A seven-person AG is approved for Food Stamp benefits.
-The Worker anticipates the receipt of benefits in seven days.
+EXAMPLE: A 7-person AG is approved for SNAP benefits.
+The Worker anticipates the receipt of benefits in 7 days.
 The AG has an immediate need for food and meets the eligibility criteria for Emergency Assistance.
 The Worker computes the amount of payment as follows:

-- Step 1: Determine the maximum monthly allotment for a seven-person AG. - Step 2: Divide this amount by 30 days to get the daily amount. - Step 3: Multiply the daily amount times seven days to get the amount of payment that may be authorized.
+- Step 1: Determine the maximum monthly allotment for a 7-person AG. - Step 2: Divide this amount by 30 days to determine the daily amount. - Step 3: Multiply the daily amount times 7 days to determine the amount of payment that may be authorized.

-In the event the applicant cannot prepare food where he resides, authorization may be made for payment to purchase food at a cafeteria or a low-cost restaurant.
+If the applicant cannot prepare food where he resides, authorization may be made for payment to purchase food at a cafeteria or a low-cost restaurant.
 This method may also be used to provide meals for a transient AG returning home.